tofflemire/tofflemire.github.io/pages/pages-root-folder/index.md

 homepage: true
 ---
 <hr>
-I am a graduate student in the astronomy department at the University of Wisconsin-Madison.
+I am a PhD candidate in the Department of Astronomy at the University of Wisconsin-Madison.
 I will be defending my thesis in the Spring of 2018!

 This website is a place to learn more about my graduate <a href='https://tofflemire.github.io/research/'>research</a> and a little <a href='https://tofflemire.github.io/aboutme/'>about me</a>.